 Our scholarships

-HDR UK is offering master’s degree scholarships – supporting students to kick-start careers in health data research.
+HDR UK offers master’s degree scholarships – supporting students to kick-start careers in health data research.A man presents at a lectern in front of a seated crowd

-The £10,000 scholarships are fully funded by HDR UK and students will each carry out their own real-world research project.
+The £10,000 scholarships are fully funded by HDR UK and students each carry out their own real-world research project.

-The scholarships are being offered in partnership with the British Heart Foundation (BHF) Data Centre and are supported by Kidney Research UK, Asthma + Lung UK, The Stroke Association and Diabetes UK (see below for details about these leading research charities).
+The scholarships are offered in partnership with the British Heart Foundation (BHF) Data Science Centre and are supported by Kidney Research UK, Asthma + Lung UK, The Stroke Association and Diabetes UK (see below for details about these leading research charities).

-Students will gain insights and knowledge plus the experience and qualifications to enter a field that offers lots of great career opportunities.
+Students gain insights and knowledge plus the experience and qualifications to enter a field that offers lots of great career opportunities.

 Scholars with relevant skills may be able to carry out their project in the BHF Data Science Centre.